 “Anything change since I was last here?”
 Hoshi asked as she sat down in her chair and looked at the repeater and touchscreens that was at her side.
 Bernard shook his head as Hoshi looked at him.
 “I see,” she replied as she tapped the surface of the touchscreens and brought up a number of status reports on one of the large HD screens hanging from the wall of the operations department.
 “I see that Fusion Two is back online.”

-“Yes,” Bernard replied as he handed a datapad to her.
+“Yes,” Stalman replied as he handed a datapad to her.
 “Engineering reports that the fuel delivery systems are working once again.”

 “Do they have any idea what happened?” she asked without looking up from the datapad in her hand.
 “This is practically a new ship, barely a year out of the yards and we’re already having issues.
 This shouldn’t be happening, right?”
-She looked to the Bernard as she asked that question.
+She asked.

-“No ma’am.
+“No, ma’am.
 I don’t think so either.”
 He paused.
 “As for what happened, it was caused by some kind of software bug which caused the reactor to shut down.
-Reactor control told me that the computer systems presented errors across the board.
-The next thing they knew the emergency systems injected liquid nitrogen into the reactor vessel causing an instant cool down of the reaction containment vessel.
+Reactor Control told me that the computer systems presented errors across the board.
+The next thing they knew the emergency systems injected liquid nitrogen into the reactor vessel causing an instant cooldown of the reaction containment vessel.
 It was as if the computer systems detected a cooling system failure and performed an emergency reactor shutdown.
-Starting it back up required a hot fusion plasma injection from Fusion One to bring it back online.”
+Starting it back up required a hot fusion plasma injection from Fusion One to bring it back online.
+It’s a good thing this ship has three reactors, just in case something like this happens.”
 Bernard handed another datapad to her.
 “CyberSec had to step in and patch the computer systems that controlled the reactor.
 As you can see from the report, a number of highly specific situations had to come together to have this software bug occur.”

-Bernard shook his head.
+Stalman shook his head.
 “I talked to Lieutenant Commander McFarland in CyberSec and she reports that it was something quite complicated.
 A series of three system failures had to happen in a very specific order for the bug to occur.
-I’m really not surprised that this happened due to just how complicated the specifics of this bug was, it took McFarland and her team several hours to patch the software.
-She also reports that the bug has been in existence for nearly two years.”
+I’m really not surprised that this happened due to just how complicated the specifics of this bug were; it took McFarland and her team several hours to patch the software.
+She also reports that the bug has been in existence for nearly two years but the chance of the bug actually occurring is…,” he consulted the datapad in his hand, “in her words, ‘an Oh-Nine Factor.’”

 Hoshi breathed a sigh of disgust and put her head in her palm.
 She looked back up and turned to her CPO again.
 “Has this bug fix been sent back to Fleet Command for other ships to have the same patch?”

 “I see,” Hoshi replied as she looked at the new datapad and then back up to her CPO.
-“Have you checked any of the other systems to see if they have been affected by a similar bug?”
+“Have you checked any of the other systems to see if they’ve been affected by a similar bug?”

-Bernard nodded his head.
+Stalman nodded his head.
 “Yes,” he handed her yet another datapad.
 Hoshi was getting annoyed already.
-Not even five minutes on the job today and she was being bombarded with nearly eight reports.
-“As you can see from this report I ordered a level one diagnostic check on all key ship systems.
+She’d been on the job for barely five minutes and she was being bombarded with nearly eight reports.
+“As you can see, I ordered a level one diagnostic check on all key ship systems.
 I’ve triple-checked every system from top to bottom.
 Our team worked with the CyberSec division as well and I’m pleased to report that all computer program code has been authenticated and verified.
 If you ask me,” Hoshi nodded her head for him to give his opinion, “we’re ready.
-This ship is ready for whatever the ACF can throw at us.”
+This ship is ready for whatever the ACF can throw at us, at least from a computer code perspective.”

 Hoshi nodded her head and stood up from her chair.
-“Thank you Bernard,” she took the datapad in hand.
-“I will return shortly, I need to file this report with the XO.”
+“Thank you Chief Stalman,” she took the datapad in hand.
+“I will return shortly; I need to file this report with the XO.”

-She stood up and approached the XO who was sitting in the captain’s chair.
+She approached the XO who was sitting in the captain’s chair.
 The captain was off duty at the time and he was the commander of the watch.
-She waited until she was recognized before saluting, “Sir, I have those reports about the system errors that occurred.
+She saluted then spoke up, “Sir, I have those reports about the system errors that occurred.
 My department and CyberSec have finished weeding out the bugs and we should be good to go from now on.”

 “That’s good.
 How is your section coming along?” he asked.